| | Danish Audio ConnecT CT1 Audio

 reemphasized the reasons I haven't had a line stage in my main system for

-25 years.
 With its clear, natural sound, superb specifications, compact

 size, and high quality standard, I highly recommend the CT1 for